-- During gap analysis, identify items requiring engineering and development work Your organization may need new technical tools to comply with the state laws, and this takes time. - The CPRA requires new website links to allow consumers to exercise their rights, including one titled "Do Not Sell or Share My Personal Information." - Colorado's law will require adherence to opt-out signals communicated by global privacy controls. - Conduct data protection assessments where required Some of the new state laws will require a company to conduct and document data protection assessments when it processes personal data for targeted advertising, sells personal information, or processes "sensitive" data as defined by these laws.
+- During gap analysis, identify items requiring engineering and development work Your organization may need new technical tools to comply with the state laws, and this takes time. - one titled "Do Not Sell or Share My Personal Information." - Colorado's law will require adherence to opt-out signals communicated by global privacy controls. - Conduct data protection assessments where required Some of the new state laws will require a company to conduct and document data protection assessments when it processes personal data for targeted advertising, sells personal information, or processes "sensitive" data as defined by these laws.